insthync/awesome-unity3d/README.md

 * [Grapple-Effect](https://github.com/keenanwoodall/Grapple-Effect) - An example of a simple grapple effect in Unity
 * [Traverser](https://github.com/AitorSimona/Traverser) - Traverser is a free and open source player traversal toolkit featuring Locomotion, Parkour and Climbing.
 Includes procedural animation, physical animation, custom motion warping and root motion.
 It is self-contained in a set of scripts.
 Use the given abilities or expand the system through its shared ability workflow.
 * [ezy-slice](https://github.com/DavidArayan/ezy-slice) - An open source mesh slicer framework for Unity3D Game Engine.
 Written in C#.
+* [UnityTimeRewinder](https://github.com/SitronX/UnityTimeRewinder) - Unity time rewind solution, that is easily customizable for any project.

 ### Input
 * [InputManager](https://github.com/daemon3000/InputManager) - Custom InputManager for Unity